How to Use Vinegar to Kill Garden Weeds Safely

 Vinegar is a jack-of-all-trades around the home.
 In addition to the zip it adds to pickles and many other favorite recipes, it's an effective window cleaner, disinfectant, stain remover, and more.
 But did you know that its many uses carry right on out the door?
 Yes, vinegar has the ability to help control weeds, too, which can be a win-win if you're looking for products that are less harsh on the environment than many synthetic herbicides.
 However, you wouldn't want to use this acidic liquid in all areas of your landscape because it could damage any plant it touches.
 Here's what you need to know to effectively use vinegar as a weed-killer in your yard.

 What Kind of Vinegar to Use

-Household vinegar doesn't work as well on older weeds or perennials.
-Drenching the roots will likely be required -- fall is a good time to do this -- and even then, it's tough for household vinegar to do the job.
-For greater effectiveness in getting rid of tough, perennial weeds, a 20% vinegar solution is best.
-This type of vinegar can be found at garden centers or farm stores.
-If it's not available, ask the store to order it.
+Household vinegar doesn't work well when sprayed on older weeds, perennials, or grasses.
+Drenching the roots will likely be required (fall is a good time to do this) and even then, it likely wouldn't have much effect.
+To get rid of tough, perennial weeds, a 20% vinegar solution is best.
+This type of vinegar, sometimes called horticultural vinegar, can be found at garden centers, farm stores, or online.

 How to Apply Vinegar as Weed Killer

-Vinegar is nonselective, meaning it will harm other plants and grass, not just the weeds you are trying to kill.
-If you spray the vinegar onto weeds, make sure it isn't hitting other plants.
-If that isn't possible, "paint" the vinegar onto the weeds with a brush.
-Make sure the vinegar has contact with all the foliage.
+Vinegar is non-selective, meaning it will damage any plants and turf grass it touches, not just the weeds you are trying to kill.
+When you spray the vinegar onto weeds, make sure it isn't hitting other plants.
+If that isn't possible, paint the vinegar onto the weeds with a brush.
+Make sure the vinegar makes contact with all the foliage.
 The acetic acid in the vinegar will burn and dry out the leaves.